Nytra/MaximizedTerminal/README.md

 Have you ever been frustrated that the integrated terminal is too small?
 Find yourself manually clicking the maximize button often?
 Yes?
 Then this extension is for you!

-Adds a new key binding (ctrl+;) for toggling between maximized terminal and closed panel :)
+Allows you to open the terminal in its maximized state (with ctrl+; or ctrl+')

-This extension is helpful if you have a low resolution display (like me), or you're on Windows and don't use the native terminal (like me).
+Useful if you have a low resolution display.

 ## Extension Commands